 I have spent more money on his psychological well being than I have my own.
 I feed him an anti-anxiety pill daily and have hired trainers and animal behavior specialists to try to help him get over his fear of humans.
 However, the best advice I received was from my mom: I needed to accept his limitations before I could ever help him.
 I have to work to get him to *his* best, not the best I wished for him.

-As a result, my husband and I plan trips around the availability of our few friends who can watch him, rarely host guests in our apartment, and go out of our way to avoid his triggers (which include skateboards).
+As a result, my husband and I plan trips around the availability of the few friends who can watch him, rarely host guests in our apartment, and go out of our way to avoid his triggers (which include skateboards).

 So no, you don’t understand what it’s like to have a dog like Derby.

 You’ll also never know the eight years of immeasurable joy he’s brought to our lives.